 For that matter, what does that say about James having stolen one of the School’s snitches to sit around playing with it with his bare hands?
 Was he deliberately tampering with the equipment?
 (Rowling told us years ago that James had been a Chaser not a Seeker, and it is a foul for anyone other than a Seeker to catch the Snitch, so what would be the point?)

 However, thankfully, the actual plot truly does not really depend upon the fact that the old Snitch has a “flesh-memory” of Harry Potter.
-Therefore we are not forced to explore the balognium potential of the flesh-memory of a Snitch in greater depth and can merely relegate it to one more poorly handled and ill-conceived detail in a book which had far too many of them.
+Therefore we are not forced to explore the balognium potential of the flesh-memory of a Snitch in greater depth and can merely relegate it as yet one more poorly handled and ill-conceived detail in a book which had far too many of them.

 Or like Snape’s silver doe Patronus.
 This whole section is LARGELY repeated (with a couple of very minor adjustments) from the ‘Transit and Communications’ essay since it is equally relevant in both places.
 It is mentioned elsewhere in the collection as well.
 It bears repeating.